CP1404/Practicals/prac_03/README.md

 It is possible to edit and upload files directly via the GitHub website but **do not do this!**

-We only made the Sandbox repo so we could practise Git and GitHub.
+We only made the Sandbox repo so that we could practise Git and GitHub.
-You don't need to use it again, but you're welcome to put whatever you want there... but do not put your practical work in Sandbox.
+You don't need to use it again, but you're welcome to put whatever you want there... but do not put your practical work in Sandbox or vice versa.

 ## Now let's get your practicals on GitHub